 In other words, it re-centers you.

-Our conscious minds simply do not have the access or force necessary to realign your focus at the level and frequency required to stay really motivated consistently.
-That’s why it’s so easy for us to get distracted, tempted and derailed throughout the day.
+Our conscious minds simply do not have the access or force necessary to realign our focus at the level and frequency required to stay really motivated consistently.
+That’s why it’s so easy for us to get distracted, tempted, and derailed throughout the day.

 When I first started using this daily motivator, I had a lot of resistance.
 When it tried to interrupt me, I didn’t feel like stopping what I was doing.

 The conscious mind wants to continue bouncing around, doing random things it’s used to doing.
 It tells you that you can refocus and recenter on your own, but if you could, wouldn’t you have done it already?

 That is the point of The Reset: to grab your attention by the cord and pull it swiftly back towards you.

 Using it helps you recognize from the very start, just how scattered your attention is throughout the day.